 WHY WE LIKE IT: The ZenScreen is a portable Full HD, IPS monitor that boasts an award-winning design and stunning image quality while remaining compact thanks to its small bevel.
 It also offers Eye Care technology and customizable settings that can help you work at maximum efficiency.
 This is a nice 15 6-inch model.

-The ZenScreen is another line of portable monitors made by ASUS.
+The ZenScreen is another line of external monitors made by ASUS.
 Unlike the previous ASUS monitor we covered, the ZenScreen pairs its Full HD IPS screen (1080p) with a thin bevel, which means its footprint remains low.
 It has integrated ASUS Eye Care technology that makes the screen flicker-free and eye-friendly.
-It also grants users the ability to quickly toggle between different monitor settings via the ASUS Display Widget .
+It also grants users the ability to quickly toggle between different monitor settings via the ASUS Display Widget.

 The layout of its ports and buttons complements the monitor’s ability to quickly shift from landscape to portrait orientations and vice versa.
 However, it only has one USB-C port, and the drivers that run its software may conflict with your computer.
-At 1.7 pounds and 0.3 inches thick, the lightest monitor in our list, the ZenScreen is a great monitor to take with you anywhere.
+At 1.7 pounds and 0.3 inches thick, the lightest monitor on our list, the ZenScreen is a great monitor to take with you anywhere.
 If you are a gamer, read about the best monitors for Xbox One X.

-WHY WE LIKE IT: This iteration of the Lepow 15.6” Portable Monitor serves as a direct upgrade to its predecessor.
-The Z1 Pro sports a full HD screen with HDR, thin bevel that makes it compact enough for most surfaces, built-in speakers, and a wide angle for a great viewing experience..
+WHY WE LIKE IT: This iteration of the Lepow 15.6” External Monitor serves as a direct upgrade to its predecessor.
+The Z1 Pro sports a full HD screen with HDR, a thin bevel that makes it compact enough for most surfaces, built-in speakers, and a wide angle for a great viewing experience.